What is a Will?

 It can be simple to set up but there are some things that you should be aware of to avoid confusion and even disputes between loved ones after you pass away.

-Indeed, our own research discovered one in three people felt they had been purposefully left out of a will.
-By planning ahead, you can avoid your family experiencing this kind of strife.
+Indeed, our own research discovered one in three people felt they had been purposefully left out of a Will.
+By planning ahead, you can avoid your family experiencing this kind ofupset.

 - Estate and inheritance tax planning – We’ll guide you on fair, legitimate methods to mitigate inheritance or capital gains tax if you want to give money to your family during or after your lifetime.